wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP endpoint MAY return STUN/TURN server configuration URLs and credentials usable by the client in the "201 Created" response to the HTTP POST request to the WHIP endpoint URL.

 A reference to each STUN/TURN server will be returned using the "Link" header field {{!RFC8288}} with a "rel" attribute value of "ice-server".
-The Link target URI is the server URL as defined in {{!RFC7064}} and {{!RFC7065}}.
+The Link target URI is the server URI as defined in {{!RFC7064}} and {{!RFC7065}}.
 The credentials are encoded in the Link target attributes as follows:

 - username: If the Link header field represents a TURN server, and credential-type is "password", then this attribute specifies the username to use with that TURN server.
 - credential: If the "credential-type" attribute is missing or has a "password" value, the credential attribute represents a long-term authentication password, as described in {{!RFC8489}}, Section 10.2.